 Who Funded This Project?

-Outside the Box is funded by the Scientific and Cultural Facilities District (SCFD) grant and the TASHCO funds balance.
-This year’s budget of $44,042.34 covers artist commission fees, fabrication and installation for 30 new designs.
+Fifty percent of Outside the Box is funded by a Scientific and Cultural Facilities District (SCFD) grant.
+The remaining balance is paid for by TASHCO funds.
+The 2020 budget of $44,042 covers artist commission fees plus fabrication and installation costs for 30 new designs.

-Support by SCFD and TASHCO has helped beautify Thornton and empower artists - a majority of whom are Thornton residents - to share their talents with the community.
+Annual project support by SCFD and TASHCO has helped beautify Thornton empower artists - a majority of whom are city residents - to share their diverse talents with the community.

 Who Selects the Designs?

-Review panels, consisting of Thornton residents, artists and project stakeholders donate their time to collaborate with the TASHCO Public Art Subcommittee.
-All designs submissions are reviewed and selected by subcommittee and panel members to ensure public art is unique to Thornton and informed by the community.
+Review panels, consisting of Thornton residents, artists and project stakeholders, donate their time to collaborate with the TASHCO Public Art Subcommittee on various public art projects.
+All design submissions are reviewed and selected by the subcommittee and panel members to ensure public art is unique to Thornton and informed by the community.

 Designs are selected based on their artistic merit, creativity and overall visual impact.
 A final recommendation report is presented to the TASHCO Board and Thornton City Council for final approval.

 Outside the Box is another way TASHCO supports and advocates for the arts and humanities in Thornton.
 You can view this and other public art projects by clicking here to see our online art collection.